 • Inflammation — This may appear at the injection site, is generally mild and is usually treated with aspirin.

 • If the sclerosant is foamed or mixed with air, which is used to treat very large varicose veins — The air bubbles may go beyond the treated vein.
 While they usually don’t cause any problems or symptoms, visual problems, headaches, and nausea may occur.
 These symptoms will disappear after a short time; however, if limb movement or sensation is affected, a physician should be contacted.

 • Allergic reaction — This is usually caused by an allergic reaction to the local anesthetic (lidocaine and epinephrine) used.
 It is very uncommon.

-St. Louis Laser Vein Center
+Is Sclerotherapy Safe?
+It is with St. Louis Laser Vein Center

 While there is some risk associated with sclerotherapy, the medical conditions that can arise if vein disease is left untreated can be far more serious.
 Dr. Wright and his staff at St. Louis Laser Vein Center urge anyone concerned about vein issues to schedule a medical evaluation to determine the level of vein disease you may be experiencing.
 We understand how important it is to catch and treat vein disease as early as possible.